 Cassy moved to Tasmania in 1989 and worked as journalist, news editor and Labor political advisor.
 She also found time to have four beautiful children.

-Cassy became a community activist in 2004 as the public face of the campaign to protect the Ralphs Bay Conservation Area at Lauderdale from a Gold Coast-style canal housing estate.
-She is determined that community and conservation should come first in Tasmania.
+In 2004, Cassy became the public face of the ultimately successful community campaign to protect the Ralphs Bay Conservation Area at Lauderdale from a Gold Coast-style canal housing estate.

-After being soundly re-elected at the top of the Denison poll in March 2010, Cassy became the first Greens' female MP nationally to secure a Cabinet position, when she was made Cabinet Secretary in the Labor-Greens power-sharing minority government.
-After a Cabinet reshuffle, Cassy then became the first Greens' female MP to become a Minister, when she was sworn in as Minister for Community Development, Aboriginal Affairs, Climate Change, and Housing.
+After being resoundingly elected at the top of the Denison poll in March 2010, Cassy became the first Greens' female MP nationally to serve in a Cabinet position, when she was made Cabinet Secretary in the Labor-Greens power-sharing government.
+After a Cabinet reshuffle, Cassy then became the first Greens' female Minister, when she was sworn in as Minister for Human Services, Community Development, Aboriginal Affairs, and Climate Change.